sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ![](./images/intro_pic_3.png)

-The machine learning concepts are growing every day and we can see its usages everywhere.
+Machine learning concepts are growing every day and we can see their usages everywhere.
 Some of the real-world applications of ML are:

 *   **Image recognition:**